giorginolab/miniomm/README.md

 ## Rationale

-Developed to launch OpenMM runs on recent GPU-endowed ppc64le machines.
-OpenMM can currently be installed via Conda, but several related packages (such as mdtraj) cannot.
+Developed to launch OpenMM runs on recent GPU-endowed machines, including those with ppc64le architecture.
+This is because OpenMM can currently be installed (also via Conda), but several related packages such as `mdtraj` cannot.
 MiniOMM aims to provide a "minimal working" environment for MD runs without requiring C++ or Python coding.

 ## Installation